 Ingredients

-The list of ingredients for making this tasty snack is quite short, thankfully.
+The list of ingredients for making this recipe is quite short!
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Lean ground beef: I wouldn't use extra-lean ground beef in this recipe.
 It's too dry.

-- seasonings: I use kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and cayenne pepper.
-The amount of cayenne I use doesn't make them very spicy, but you can omit it if you wish.
+- Seasonings: Kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and cayenne pepper.
+The amount of cayenne pepper I use doesn't make the eggs very spicy, but you can omit it if you wish.

 Variations